 All too soon it’s time to re-board the Mirimar II for the return trip into town.
 On the way, passengers get offered the chance to head up front and steer the boat — and several take up the opportunity.

 As we approach the city, we’re joined by a flotilla of sail boats and canoes.
-It’s a colourful end to this amazing day out.
+It’s a colourful end to what has certainly been a great day.

 Marianne Diaz is a research scientist by day and a freelance travel writer by night!
 She has travelled to Sri Lanka to explore her children’s part-heritage, and enjoyed research trips to Japan, and Bloomington, Chicago and Boston in the USA.
 Marianne’s main travel goal is to get to the Italian Aeolian Islands to check out the other half of her children’s background.
 She also loves exploring history-laden Australian country towns.